chsafouane/imbalanced_data_methods_test/Notes.md

 ### NearMiss

 This method is a fixed method.
+The final size of the dataset is 2 * size of minority class.
 There are 3 versions of it.
+The 3 versions give fairly similar results.

 - *NearMiss 1*:
   - Select the 3 nearest neighbours for each point in the majority class from the minority class